The Best Intel CPUs (2023 Reviews)

 With this type of power draw, you will need a bigger cooler to tame this processor.

-But, if you are just gaming, temperatures will stay around the $80 mark even with cheaper air coolers.
+But, if you are just gaming, temperatures will stay around the $80 mark even with inexpensive air coolers.

 Price

-However, the Ryzen 9 7950X did get a major price cut and is now regularly priced around the $580 mark, so it is good competition for Intel’s flagship.
+However, the Ryzen 9 7950X did get a significant price cut and is now regularly priced around the $580 mark, so it is good competition for Intel’s flagship.

 Performance

-From a flagship CPU like the i9-13900K, you can expect only the finest and that’s precisely what this CPU provides.
+From a flagship CPU like the i9-13900K, you can expect only the finest and that’s precisely what this processor delivers.

 Intel Core i9 13900K